ctrlw/magni/README.md

 ### Legacy OS
 The setup is the same as above with the following exceptions:
 * In `sudo raspi-config` also enable Legacy camera support: Interface options -> Legacy Camera -> Yes
-* When installing python libraries with apt, install `python3-picamera` instead of `python3-picamera2`
+* When installing python libraries with apt, install `python3-picamera` instead of `python3-picamera2`, and you can skip `python3-opencv` as colour inversion is supported out of the box but not the colour modes
 * For Readout (see below) use `bullseye` instead of `bookworm`.
 However, the area being read differs from the visible preview.
 * You can use `libcamera-still` and `raspistill` instead of `libcamera-hello`

 If you enable Legacy camera support, v3 cameras are not supported (at all, not just the autofocus!).
 The main advantage with legacy camera is the faster colour inversion, which can be otherwise slow on older models like the original Pi Zero or the Raspberry Pi models before the Pi 3.
+However, other colour modes like yellow on blue are only supported with the newer OS and needs opencv installed.

 ### Support reading out the visible text (OCR + TTS)
 This feature is a very basic approach to read out text that is visible on the screen.
 It gets triggered when pressing the middle button of the mouse or "r" on an attached keyboard.
 Pressing the key again while it's still processing stops the background process.